-Salary The Committee increased Mr. Mayer's salary by 4% to \$935,000 to reflect changes in the market for executive talent and his continued outstanding performance.
-Performance- based Bonus Target Bonus Mr. Mayer's target bonus for fiscal 2014 is equal to 1.25 times his fiscal year end salary, as set forth in his employment agreement.
-Other Performance Factor The Committee applied a factor of 200% with respect to other performance factors for Mr. Mayer in fiscal 2014 compared to a factor of 115% in fiscal 2013.
-The determination this year reflected Mr. Iger's recommendation and Mr. Mayer's accomplishments during the year including: • Successful completion of the acquisition of Maker Studios; • Providing strategic advice with respect to the restructuring of the Interactive segment, resulting in significant cost reductions; • Launch of the Disney Accelerator initiative and successful engagement of technology-driven media and entertainment start-ups; and • Leadership of a review of key industry dynamics and consumer behavior and application of them to the Company's corporate growth strategy including investment opportunities and potential acquisition targets.
-Equity Award Value The annual equity award value for Mr. Mayer is equal to 2.1 times his fiscal year end salary (compared to the anticipated value of two times his fiscal year end salary set forth in his employment agreement) based on Mr. Iger's recommendation and Mr. Mayer's continued outstanding performance.
+Salary The Committee increased Mr. Mayer's salary by 4% to \$1,300,000 to reflect changes in the market for executive talent and his continued outstanding performance.
+Performance- based Bonus Target Bonus Mr. Mayer's target bonus for fiscal 2016 is equal to two times his fiscal year end salary, as set forth in his employment agreement.
+Other Performance Factor The Committee applied a factor of 225% with respect to other performance factors for Mr. Mayer in fiscal 2016 compared to a factor of 140% in fiscal 2015.
+The determination this year reflected Mr. Iger's recommendation and Mr. Mayer's accomplishments during the year, which included: Managed the Company's strategic merger and acquisition and joint venture activity, particularly to position the Company to engage in developing models for distributing media, including investments in BAMTech, Vice Media and Hulu.
+Identified opportunities to modernize our presentation of brands and franchises, and aligned business segments and regions to common strategic and creative directions for key franchises.
+Supported technology innovation and expanded the scope of the Disney Accelerator program to enhance value creation opportunities.
+Implemented a Company-wide data management program, reviewing consumer behavior and strategies to maximize revenue and target advertising expenditures.
+Equity Award Value The annual equity award value for Mr. Mayer is equal to 2.5 times his expected fiscal year end salary as set forth in his employment agreement.